ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Essentials <!-- Sam -->
-At the end of our first week we've learned some of the frontend essentials before diving deeper into the frontend frameworks and build tools the next week.
+At the end of our first week we went over some of the frontend essentials before diving deeper into the frontend frameworks and build tools the next week.
 This workshop was given by [Yannick Vergeylen](/author/yannick-vergeylen/) and our colleagues from the Vision Works department accompanied us since they use the topics covered in this workshop as well.

-After a theoretical introduction about HTML, CSS and Javascript we learned how to use HTML to create web pages and how CSS is used to style these pages and its components.
+After a theoretical recap about HTML, CSS and Javascript we learned how to use HTML to create web pages and how CSS is used to style these pages and its components.
 We also used some Javascript and learned how this is used to modify some of the HTML-components.